Glasgow Tramways and Omnibus Company Limited

 Glasgow Tramways and Omnibus Horse Tram No 439 and crew

-A blow-up of the above photo showing the driver, who is in informal attire, and the conductor, who is wearing a single-breasted uniform jacket with licence and kepi-style cap.
+An enlargement of the above photograph showing the driver, who is in informal attire, and the conductor, who is wearing a single-breasted uniform jacket with a licence badge and kepi-style cap.

-Conductor licence — yellow enamel with black lettering.
+Conductor licence badge — yellow enamel with black lettering.

 Glasgow Tramways and Omnibus Horse Tram No 380 and crew